hoangphuong167vn/wetrip-policy/privacy-policy.md

 This data is handled securely through **Apple**, **Google**, and **RevenueCat**, and does not include personal identifiers such as your name or email.

 ### c.
 User-Generated Content
 User-input data (e.g., trip expenses, friend lists) is processed locally on your device and not collected by us.
-All trip data remains on your device unless you choose to share it with friends through the app's built-in sharing features.
+All trip data remains on your device.

 ### Data Categories We Collect (for App Store/Play Store compliance)